udacity/cd0627-Web-Services-and-APIs/module_4_apply_spring_boot_to_build_a_rest_api/exercise/starter/EXERCISE.md

-# Module 4 - Building REST APIs with Spring Boot - Exercise Instructions
+# Module 4 — Building REST APIs with Spring Boot — Exercise Instructions

 ## Exercise Overview

-Your startup needs a REST API to manage Customers.
-You need to build a Spring Boot REST API that handles CRUD operations for a Customer entity, utilizes API versioning, and communicates with a downstream service using an HTTP client.
+Your startup needs a REST API to manage Orders.
+You will build a Spring Boot REST API with CRUD-style endpoints for an Order resource, implement API versioning via headers, and use an HTTP interface to call a downstream Customer service.

 ---